 We will delight in a picnic lunch at an amazing overlook in the Caribbean foothills.
-This beautiful vista over the low wet forest in the San San Pond Sak Wetlands affords an excellent opportunity to scan the canopy for Lovely and Snowy Cotingas, as well as soaring birds of prey.
+This beautiful vista over the low wet forest in the San San Pond Sak Wetlands affords an excellent opportunity to scan the canopy for Lovely and Snowy Cotingas, and soaring birds of prey.

 We will explore several sideroads today that branch out into villages where the indigenous Ngäbe people practise subsistance farming along the Changuinola River.
-Birding the forest edge, cocoa farms and patches of gallery forest may reveal such treats as Blue Ground Dove, Crimson-bellied Woodpecker, Rufous and Broad-billed Motmots, Rufous-tailed Jacamar, Great Antshrike, Orange-collared and White-collared Manakins, the tiny Northern Bentbill, Scarlet-rumped Cacique and Blue-black Grosbeak.
+Birding the forest edge, cocoa farms and patches of gallery forest may reveal the likes of Crimson-bellied Woodpecker, Rufous and Broad-billed Motmots, Rufous-tailed Jacamar, Great Antshrike, Orange-collared and White-collared Manakins, the tiny Northern Bentbill, Scarlet-rumped Cacique and Blue-black Grosbeak.

 After another fantastic day in the field, a short boat ride through Dark Land and Dolphin Bay will bring us back to the lodge in the early evening.
 Night Tranquilo Bay